Well-posedness and propagation of chaos for McKean-Vlasov equations with jumps and locally Lipschitz coefficients: Introduction

 In this paper, we consider McKean-Vlasov equations with jumps.
 The questions about the strong well-posedness and the propagation of chaos have also been studied in this framework under globally Lipschitz assumptions on the coefficients: see \cite{graham_mckean-vlasov_1992} for the well-posedness and \cite{andreis_mckeanvlasov_2018} for the propagation of chaos.
 Note that in Section~4 of \cite{andreis_mckeanvlasov_2018}, these questions are treated in a multi-dimensional case, where the drift coefficient is of the form $-\nabla b_1(x) + b_2(x,m),$ where $b_1$ is $C^1$ and convex, and $b_2$, as well as the jump coefficient and the volatility coefficient, are globally Lipschitz.

-The novelty of our results is to work on McKean-Vlasov equations with jumps and with generic locally Lipschitz assumptions (see Assumption~\ref{hypnonlip} for a precise and complete statement of the hypothesis).
+{ The novelty of our results is to work on McKean-Vlasov equations with jumps and with locally Lipschitz coefficients.
+The local Lipschitz constants of the drift and jump terms are assumed to growth at most linearly, and the Brownian coefficient is assumed to be Lipschitz continuous.
+In addition, we suppose that the drift and jump coefficients growth at most linearly, and that the Brownian coefficient is bounded (see Assumptions~\ref{hypmoment} and~\ref{hypnonlip} for a precise and complete statement of the hypothesis). }

 The first main result is the strong well-posedness, under this locally Lipschitz assumption, of the following McKean-Vlasov equation

 where $\mu_t$ is the distribution of $X_t,$ $W$ a Brownian motion, $\pi$ a Poisson measure and $E$ some measurable space (see the beginning of Section~\ref{sectionwellposedmckeangeneral} for details on the notation).
 To prove the well-posedness when the coefficients are locally Lipschitz continuous, we adapt the computations of the proofs in the globally Lipschitz continuous case.
 We use a truncation argument to handle the dependency of the local Lipschitz constant w.r.t. to the variables.
 On the contrary of the globally Lipschitz case, Gr\"onwall's lemma does not allow to conclude immediately.
 In the locally Lipschitz case, we have to use a generalization of this lemma: Osgood's lemma (see Lemma~\ref{osgood}).
 The uniqueness of solution of the McKean-Vlasov equation follows rather quickly from Osgood's lemma and the truncation argument, but other difficulties emerge in the proof of the existence of solution.
 We construct a weak solution of the equation using a Picard iteration scheme, but the fact that the coefficients are only locally Lipschitz continuous does not allow to prove that this scheme converges in an $L^1-$sense.
 Instead, we prove that a subsequence converges in distribution to some limit that is shown to be a solution of the equation.
 Some technical difficulties emerge in this part of the proof for two reasons.
 The first one is that the Picard scheme is not shown to converge but only to have a converging subsequence.
 This implies that we need to control the variation between two consecutive steps of the scheme.
 The second one is that we only prove a convergence in distribution, thus it is not straightforward that the limit of the Picard scheme is solution to the equation.
 It is shown studying its semimartingale characteristics.